Two Dimensional Conformal Field Theory from Soft Quantum Electrodynamics in Four Dimensions: Soft Effective Action

+we can redefine the path integral in terms of retarded coordinates Eq.~(\ref{future co-ordinates}).
 The tensor transformation law is linear in the fields, therefore it yields a field independent factor.
 Thus changing the integration variables in the path integral does not change any of the correlation functions.
 Note, however, that in order to obtain a well formulated path integral, we require the Hermitian operators to constrain their eigenvalues to the set of real numbers, this technicality is why we delay using the usual $\{z,\bar{z}\}$ coordinates until the very end (although path integrals in both coordinate systems are equally valid of course).
-To make use of the gauge invariance of the theory, we choose the following helpful gauge conditions,

-We should note that the residual gauge transformations are given by arbitrary gauge functions of the form $\Omega(z,\bar{z})$ (in other words, the large gauge transformations).
-We now define the following path integral that is central to our argument in what follows,
+We will use the Faddeev-Popov prescription with the gauge condition Eq.~(\ref{gauge}).

-In the above and in what follows, we will temporarily ignore the past null infinity boundary, but we will include it later as the analysis and result is completely analogous to the future null infinity case (apart from a sign flip).
+In the above and in what follows, we will temporarily ignore the past null infinity boundary, but we will include it later as the analysis and the obtained result is completely analogous to the future null infinity case (apart from a sign flip).
 In the path integral, the gauge fixing functional is chosen so as to enforce Eq.~(\ref{gauge}).
 In the above and what follows, the index $i$ runs over the components $\{ \theta, \phi \}$.
 The external current coupling is extremely useful, as it will allow us to find all desired boundary vacuum correlation functions with relative ease,